spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Extraction for NIRISS SOSS Data
 -------------------------------
-For NIRISS SOSS data, spectral orders 1 and 2 overlap slightly at longer wavelengths so a specialized extraction algorithm known as ATOCA (Algorithm to Treat Order ContAmination, Darveau-Bernier et al., 2022) is made available in the ``extract_1d`` step.
+For NIRISS SOSS data, spectral orders 1 and 2 overlap slightly at longer wavelengths, so a specialized extraction algorithm known as ATOCA (Algorithm to Treat Order ContAmination, Darveau-Bernier et al., 2022) is made available in the ``extract_1d`` step.
 This routine constructs a linear model of each pixel on the detector and treats the underlying incident spectrum as a free variable to simultaneously extract the cross-contaminated spectra, which are accurate to